SamiMelhem/CustomBench/README.md

 - 📊 **Dashboard**: View available benchmarks and recent results at a glance
 - 🚀 **Live Execution**: Stream benchmark progress in real-time with Server-Sent Events (SSE)
 - 📤 **Custom Benchmarks**: Upload your own Q&A datasets via the web UI
-- 🔍 **Results Analysis**: View detailed results with per-question verdicts and accuracy metrics
+- 🔍 **Results Analysis**: Detailed results with per-question verdicts, accuracy metrics, and winner highlighting
-- 🎯 **Multi-Model Support**: Test multiple models simultaneously
+- 🎯 **Multi-Model Testing**: Run multiple models simultaneously in a single benchmark session
+- 🏆 **Leaderboard View**: Results grouped by benchmark with trophy indicators for best-performing models
+- ⏹️ **Run Control**: Stop running benchmarks at any time with cancel functionality
 - 💻 **CLI Support**: Still works as a command-line tool for automation
 - 🎨 **Dark Mode**: Built-in dark mode support